NSW 2009, Australia

 These are the defects that can happen with a house’s exterior such as brick cracks or concrete spalling.
 These could happen due to natural events such as cold climate conditions or through man made events like carelessness.

-These are any other defects that happens on non major parts of the house.
+These are any other defects that happen on non major parts of the house.
 If these defects are not a direct threat to your safety, then you have two years after construction for it.

 All of these defects can be spotted and verified through a building defects inspection.